JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/install-arch-linux-mini.md

 **VIRTUALBOX - NETWORK - BRIDGE MODE**

 * SET BRIDGE
+  * Could probably do this above
-  * The VM will receive it's own IP address if DHCP is enabled in the network.
+  * The VM will receive it's own IP address if DHCP is enabled in the network
   * Settings -> Network -> Adapter 1
     * `Bridged Adapter`
     * `Realtek Gaming GbE (GIGabit Ethernet) Family Controller`